$730,915Average Value$272Average Price per Sq Ft0Homes For Sale

 As an unincorporated community, Scaggsville doesn’t have a police department or local government.
 Howard County Sheriff’s deputies patrol the area.
 However, crime statistics specific to Scaggsville are not readily available.

-Scaggsville offers beautiful suburban living.
+Scaggsville offers beautiful suburban living with a sense of car dependency.

 Written By